xmtp/xmtp-dot-org/docs/faq.md

 ### Who pays to keep the network running?

-XMTP Labs is committed to keeping the network running.
-Future incentive mechanisms will enable the network to run autonomously of XMTP Labs.
+Ephemera is committed to keeping the network running.
+Future incentive mechanisms will enable the network to run autonomously of Ephemera.

 ### Will XMTP charge messaging fees?